If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Does not have a father but has a grandfather.

 - Is formed from slightly larger cells than those of the workers.

 - Is characterized by well-built flight muscles that help chase the queen bee during the mating flight.
 They will fly at about 35 km an hour during these flights.

 - Will only eat and mate, then die.

 - The drone bee takes longer to grow and mature, 24 days in total.
-For worker bees they take 21 days to develop and the queen bee takes 16 days to develop.
+For worker bees, they take 21 days to develop and the queen bee takes 16 days to develop.
 During its first ten days, the drone bee will be fed within an open cell.
-The cells will then be capped during the last 14 days of its brood life.
-Its capping is convex unlike worker and queen cell capping.
+The cells will then be capped during the last 14 days of their brood life.
+Its capping is convex, unlike worker and queen cell capping.